-Access to GSR for students will be via Student Self Service https://www.ox.ac.uk/students/selfservice.
+Access to GSR for students will be via Student Self Service.
 Students will be sent a GSR automated email notification with details of how to log in at the start of each reporting window, and who to contact with queries.

-Appendix G: Term Schedules
+Appendix F: Term Schedules